graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-The above example removes the field `internalProductById` and the type `Product`
+The example below removes the field `internalProductById` and the type `Product`
 from the the composite schema.
 However, type system members marked as
 inaccessible can still be used within the composite execution schema to fulfill
 requirements.